Thursday, September 28, 2023

 The 11th Street house is still standing today.
 Below is a photo from about 1919 and another from about 70 years later.

-In 1921, St Sophia’s finally started having services in their own building at Eighth and L NW.
+In 1921, St. Sophia’s finally began holding services in its own building at Eighth and L NW.
 The congregation included a robust Sunday school.
 Catherine is standing in the front row, second from the end.

 The candy business was booming.

-That fall, George started kindergarten at Wheatley Elementary on Neal Street N.E.
-He remembered his older sister Catherine dragging him to school by the hand.
-He cried all the way.
+That fall, George started kindergarten at Wheatley Elementary on Neal Street NE.
+He remembered his older sister Catherine dragging him to school by the hand; he cried all the way.
 Once there, the teacher repeatedly asked George his name, and he kept telling her “Yorgo.”
-He was the only Greek boy in the class, and had to catch up quickly in the language department.
-The only friend George could recall from those early school days was Harry Chase who lived up the street and did scary shows in his basement.
-(Isn’t there always one?)
+He was the only Greek boy in the class and had to catch up quickly in the language department.
+The only friend George could recall from those early school days was Harry Chase, who lived up the street and put on scary shows in his basement (there is always one).
 Another boy named Paul used to chase George home from school every day and would beat him up when he could catch him.
-When Pota figured out what was happening, she somehow lured Paul into the house and gave him a good going over herself.
+When Pota figured out what was happening, she somehow lured Paul into the house and gave him a good going-over herself.
 That was the end of that.

-Nick brought St Sophia's priest to Annapolis, and the two were married in September 1922 in the Oddfellows Hall.
-I'll bet our entire Cokinos family was there.
+Nick brought St. Sophia’s priest to Annapolis, and the two were married in September 1922 at Odd Fellows Hall.
+I’ll bet our entire Cokinos family was there.
 Not only did my grandmother take credit for the match, but Alec Cokinos was one of the groomsmen.
-Nick, his wife and her parents Harry and Bertha Tagalos came to live at 808 K St NE, two blocks from Peter and Pota.
-Nick went on to own the Woodward Sandwich Shop at 1422 H Street NW, and our families were close for many years.
+Nick, his wife, and her parents, Harry and Bertha Tagalos, came to live at 808 K Street NE, two blocks from Peter and Pota.
+Nick went on to own the Woodward Sandwich Shop at 1422 H Street NW, and our families remained close for many years.

-Nicholas Peter Cokinos.
-Pota and Peter's last child. came along in April of 1924.
+Nicholas Peter Cokinos, Pota and Peter’s last child, came along in April 1924.
 All of their children were born in April.
-Either my grandparents were feverishly patriotic or they religously celebrated their wedding anniversary which was also in July.
+Either my grandparents were feverishly patriotic, or they religiously celebrated their wedding anniversary, which was also in July.

-The Greek population was growing in DC, and our family was a part of that boom.
+The Greek population in DC was growing, and our family was part of that boom.

 from left to right Pota (Daniel's wife), Nick Kendros, Kiki, Pota, Pete, Katy, unknown